- In this episode, we cover advanced Amazon product research.

 What do you think?

 Prior to finding this product on the Product Database, I don’t think I’ve ever actually seen one of these keyboard trays before so it’s definitely something unique.
 It looks like the sales inside of the Product Tracker are solid.
-Let me go ahead and pull it up on Amazon and run the Chrome Extension.
+Let me go ahead and pull it up on Amazon and run Extension.
 Right away, I see it’s at a pretty good price point.
 The minimal price point there is about 24 dollars and it goes up to 50, 80 or even over 100 dollars.

 The sales look pretty solid.
 In the top ten, looks like there’s roughly two thousand units per month, maybe more.